SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Here, the value of ``three`` is used to create a new ``Double``, so that both sides of the addition are of the same type.
+The addition would not be allowed without this conversion in place.

 The rules for numeric variables are different to the rules for number *literals* seen earlier – where the literal value ``3`` was added to the literal value ``0.14159`` –